Parent & Family Advocacy and Support Training

-In the Spring of 2021, PFAST will be offered virtually through a Zoom online meeting platform.
+In the Fall of 2021, PFAST will be offered virtually through a Zoom online meeting platform.
 You will be able to access the classes via telephone (audio only) or computer/smart phone/tablet (for full video and audio).
-After you complete the registration form below, we will send you information about how to access the weekly meetings.

 What Does Each Session Cover?

-In this week’s session we’ll get to know one another and introduce the topic of parent engagement in the age of at-home learning.
+In this week’s session we’ll get to know one another and introduce the topic of parent engagement.
 We will focus on best practices for supporting your child’s overall physical and emotional well-being and how this leads to better student outcomes.
 We’ll discuss the top ten practices that parents can engage in to support their children during COVID-19 and when life gets back to normal.
 Parents will end the session by setting three goals to work on for the remainder of the course.